12 Ways to Boost Productivity that Make You Get More Done

 I was not a person born self-disciplined.
 It did take a lot of daily practice to make it happened.
 With that said, we have to train ourselves to get disciplined through practicing daily routines.

-I like to be a disciplined person and this makes me productive that I could accomplish more each day.
+I like to be a productive person which means I could accomplish more each day.
 Work smarter, not harder is my slogan this year!
 Today, I have the following tips to share with you.

 12 Ways to Boost Productivity that Make you Get More Done

 1. View goals daily.